kklarsen/getting_and_cleaning_data_project/CodeBook.md

 The final tidy data set, as required by the project, should take the mean of all _mean & standard deviation (i.e., std)_ __Measurement__ data for each __Subject__ and the subjects __Activity__.
 In other words, there should only be 1 row for each combination of __Activity__ and __Subject__.

 * `len` is the length of the `mean.std.xtra`.
-* `tmsx` is the required data frame produced using the `aggregate(mean.std.xtra[], by = list(), mean)` function is very flexible in computing summary statistics of a pre-defined data subset.
+* `tmsx` is the required data frame produced using the `aggregate(mean_std.xtra[],by = list(),mean)` function is very flexible in computing summary statistics of a pre-defined data subset.
 In this case, the subset is determined by the following grouping elements `mean.std.xtra$Subject`and `mean.std.xtra$Activity` which is added to `list()` and subject to statistical mean that is then applied to the subset.

 I prefer that the first column of data is the __Activity__ type, followed by the __Subject__ id and then the computed mean summary of the __Measurement__ columns subset.
 Thus, I need to switch the 1st and 2nd column of `tmsx`.